 Look for a padlock symbol in or next to the address bar in your browser and that the web address changes from starting with 'http' to 'https'.

 This doesn't guarantee a site can be trusted, but it does mean the website is encrypted, so no one else but that website can read any card details or passwords you enter.

-Some sites have an extended validation (EV) certificate, shown as a green padlock alongside the company name, also in green.
+Some sites have an extended validation (EV) certificate, shown as a padlock alongside the company name.
 Again, it’s not perfect, but it requires the company to undergo more rigorous checks.

 8. Remove personal info from social media

 Don't leave your email address, date of birth, or phone number on sites such as Facebook and Twitter – it increases your risk of identity theft.
 Only accept friend requests from people you know.

 Someone posing as an interesting person asking to become your friend may actually be an ID thief.

 Check your privacy settings carefully and make sure only people you trust can view your profile.